← Back to Search

 Restrooms and Water Not Available at Visitor Center Park Closure

 Due to construction, the Visitor Center Restrooms and water fountains are currently unavailable.
 Temporary restroom facilities (not wheelchair accessible*) are located to the South East of the visitor center, by the flagpole near the parking lot.
-Please bring plenty of water for yourself and your group. *Wheelchair accessible restrooms are located 1/4 mi down the fully accessible Centennial trail at the entrance to the Lava Flow Campground.
+Please bring plenty of water for yourself and your group. *Wheelchair accessible restrooms are located at the Lava Flow Campground, as well as the Devils Orchard & Tree Molds parking lots.

 Visitor Center & Contacts